 This is a relatively small but interesting park located in the province of La Rioja with an area of only 2,150 sq. km.
 On its territory, there is a canyon with red rocks, on which ancient drawings and pictograms are perfectly preserved.
 Trees, flowers on the lawns, cacti, and shrubs grow from the cracks in the rocks.
 There are unique places in which the echo can be heard for several minutes.

-There are many valuable artifacts that testify to the life on the territory of the park, not only of unique animals, but also of early human tribes.
+The Park has canyons, and beautiful geological formations and testimonies left by native peoples have been discovered, mainly petroglyphs and ceramics.
 In 2000, the reserve was added to the UNESCO World Heritage List.
 And this is not surprising because, in an area of only 2150 sq. km, there are many unique natural wonders.

-9. Puerto Madryn and the Valdes Peninsula
+9. Puerto Madryn and the Peninsula Valdes

 Nature lovers can also enjoy marine life in the Valdez Peninsula, which is considered an open-air aquarium and the best place in Argentina for ecotourism and watching marine animals.
 Here you can see whales, killer whales and dolphins, seals and sea lions, as well as penguins in their natural habitat.
 To have an unforgettable experience, you can organize a kayaking or diving trip to get as close as possible to the animals.